mrtsvr-techloop/CRM_AI_MODULE/CLOUD_DIAGNOSTICS.md

 ### Authentication Required
 - All endpoints require valid Frappe authentication
-- Guest users are automatically blocked
+- Guest users are automatically redirected to login
-- Session tokens are used for API calls
+- Uses Frappe's built-in session management

 ### Access Logging
 - All diagnostic access is logged with user and IP